raphaelmarshall/What-happens-when.../README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+The role of proxy

+A proxy server plays an important role in the journey of a web request when you type google.com in your browser and press Enter.
+A proxy acts as an intermediary between the client's browser and the web server, and it can impact the handling and routing of the web request in various ways.
+Here's an overview of the role of a proxy server in this scenario:

+1. Intermediary between Client and Server:
+A proxy server sits between the client (your browser) and the target server (google.com in this case).
+When you make a request to a website, the request can first pass through the proxy server.
+2. Request Forwarding:
+The proxy server forwards the client's request to the target server, such as google.com.
+Once the server responds to the request, the proxy server forwards the response back to the client.
+3. Caching:
+Proxy servers can cache content, which can improve performance and speed up loading times for frequently accessed websites.
+When a request is made for cached content, the proxy can serve it directly to the client, reducing load times and saving bandwidth.
+4. Content Filtering:
+Proxies can be configured to filter content based on certain criteria, such as blocking access to specific websites or categories of content.
+Organizations and parents might use proxies for web filtering purposes.
+5. Security and Privacy:
+Proxy servers can provide an additional layer of security and privacy by masking the client's IP address when forwarding requests to the server.
+Proxies can also encrypt communication between the client and the server to enhance privacy.
+6. Load Balancing:
+Some proxy servers, known as reverse proxies, distribute incoming traffic across multiple servers to balance the load and improve performance.
+Reverse proxies can also handle SSL termination, which means they handle the decryption of SSL/TLS traffic and pass unencrypted requests to web servers.
+7. Access Control:
+Proxy servers can be configured to enforce access policies, such as allowing or denying access to certain sites or services based on user authentication or IP addresses.
+8. Logging and Monitoring:
+Proxies can log requests and responses for monitoring and auditing purposes, providing insight into user activity and server performance.
+In summary, a proxy server serves as an intermediary between your browser and the web server you are trying to access when you type google.com into your browser.
+It can provide benefits such as caching, security, privacy, load balancing, content filtering, access control, and monitoring.
+However, the specific role and configuration of the proxy server can vary depending on the network and its intended purpose.

 If a packet is dropped
 ----------------------